noir-lang/noir/docs/docs/dev_docs/dapps/tutorials/contract_deployment.md

 });
 ```

-Now we will import the contract artifacts we have generated plus the dependencies we'll need, and then we can deploy the contracts by adding the following code to the `src/deploy.mjs` file.
+We import the contract artifacts we have generated plus the dependencies we'll need, and then we can deploy the contracts by adding the following code to the `src/deploy.mjs` file.
 Here, we are using the `ContractDeployer` class with the compiled artifact to send a new deployment transaction.
 The `wait` method will block execution until the transaction is successfully mined, and return a receipt with the deployed contract address.

-#include_code dapp-deploy yarn-project/end-to-end/src/sample-dapp/deploy.mjs javascript

 Note that the token's `_initialize()` method expects an `owner` address to mint an initial set of tokens to.
 We are using the first account from the Sandbox for this.